TAF - THE ANIMAL FUND

 OUR PROJECTS

 Education is our cornerstone.
-TAF works every day with 55 schools and 12 universities.
-Among TAF’s numerous campaigns, its main campaign is to stop the use of single-use plastic and replace with alternatives.
+TAF collaborates daily with 67 schools and 19 universities.
+One of TAF's primary initiatives is centered on eliminating the use of single-use plastic and promoting alternative solutions.

 EVENTS